The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 ## Middleware

-A "middleware" is a function, similar to a controller, can also parse requests and perform server-side actions.
+A "middleware" is a function, similar to a controller, that can also parse requests and perform server-side actions.

 Unlike controllers, middleware **pass the request to the next function in the chain without sending a response to the client.** They sit in the "middle" of the chain of middleware/controllers.